PLAN YOUR VISIT

 Dear Penn Street Market Friends,

-Penn Street Market will open on Thursday, June 4th at 10 AM, continuing our mission to provide fresh, healthy food for the downtown Reading community.
+The Penn Street Market opened on Thursday, June 4th at 10 AM with a commitment to continuing our mission to provide fresh, healthy food for the downtown Reading community.
 Our main objective is to ensure the safety and health of our customers, vendors, and staff and to reduce the exposure and spread of COVID-19.
-We are actively making operational and procedural changes outlined by the Center for Disease Control and Prevention and integrating guidelines put forth by the PA Department of Agriculture.
+We have actively made operational and procedural changes outlined by the Center for Disease Control and Prevention and integrating guidelines put forth by the PA Department of Agriculture.

 We know these times have been hard for all of us.
 Please know that the Market is here for you and we are working hard to make sure we can be as safe and as convenient for you as possible.
 We will continue to follow the situation and adapt as needed.
 We looking forward to connecting our community to fresh, local food while supporting our farmer and producer neighbors livelihoods.